saumya-mt/snapdragon-ai-captioning/Hackathon/README.md

 - Received images are automatically processed and described.
 - The generated response is converted to an audio file.

+## Examples
+The `examples/` folder includes sample input and output files to demonstrate SnapSense's capabilities:
+- `example_image.jpg` – A sample image for caption generation.
+- `example_caption.txt` – Shows how the original image is transformed into a caption and text description.
+- `example_vqa.txt` – Demonstrates VQA responses to common image-related queries.

 ## Cloud vs. Local Execution
 - **Runs Locally**: BLIP, ViLT, ResNet-50, OpenCV *(after initial download and caching)*
 - **Requires Internet**: Edge TTS *(Cloud-based Speech Synthesis)*